Association Between LRG and Histologic Remission in Ulcerative Colitis

 Detailed Description

 Aim: Serum leucine-rich α 2-glycoprotein (LRG) may be a noninvasive biomarker for monitoring disease activity in patients with ulcerative colitis (UC).
-We attempted to clarify the LRG level which predicts endoscopic remission in UC patients in this study.
+We attempt to clarify the LRG level which predicts histologic remission in UC patients in this study.

 Methods: Patients with UC were consecutively enrolled with the measurement of serum LRG.
-Colonoscopy with histology were performed when endoscopic remission was predicted based on serum LRG values, irrespective of symptoms.
-Serum LRG levels were analyzed by an enzyme-linked immunosorbent assay.
+Colonoscopy with histology is performed when histologic remission is predicted, irrespective of symptoms or serum LRG values.
+Serum LRG levels are analyzed by an enzyme-linked immunosorbent assay.
 For the evaluation of UC activity, clinical remission was defined as score 1 or 0 using the partial Mayo score and endoscopic remission was defined as score 0 using the Mayo endoscopic subscore.
-And Geboes score was used for histopathological findings.
-We analyzed the area under receiver operating characteristic (ROC) curves to evaluate the diagnostic ability of LRG for predicting endoscopic remission of UC.
-In addition, the clinical features of UC patients with endoscopic remission were examined.
+And histologic remission is defined as < grade 2 using Geboes score.
+We analyze the area under receiver operating characteristic (ROC) curves to evaluate the diagnostic ability of LRG for predicting histologic remission of UC.

 Study Type